Qin Liangyu: Later life and death

 The Ming Empire was overthrown in 1644 by rebel forces led by Li Zicheng, and its former territories were conquered by the Later Jin dynasty (later renamed to Qing dynasty).
 Some Ming loyalists formed a remnant state, the Southern Ming dynasty, in southern China to resist the Qing dynasty.
 Its nominal ruler, the Longwu Emperor, also granted Qin Liangyu a marquis title.
+Meanwhile, Zhang Xianzhong invaded Sichuan again, and Qin Liangyu attempted to resist him, but was defeated and forced to retreat, allowing Zhang to conquer most of Sichuan.
+She did however prevent her soldiers from surrendering to Zhang.

 Qin Liangyu controlled part of Shizhu County and her policy of agricultural self-sufficiency made her region attractive for refugees.
 She helped about 100,000 refugees to settle down in Shizhu.